-There has been much progress in the field of tracking surgical instruments for use in automated visual servoing during laparoscopic surgery.
+There has been much progress in the field of tracking surgical instruments.
 In the medical vision field, typically either color or texture is used, and in cases where information about the tool is known a priori, a shape model can be used to confine the search space [4] [5] [6].

-A common method is to design a custom marker, as in [7] [8] [9], to assist in tool tracking.
-Here, the authors make the argument that shape or geometry are not reliable enough for tracking, and so they design a color marker by studying the HSV color space to determine what color components aren't prevalent in typical surgery imagery, and then fabricate their own marker to be placed on the tool.
-A training step creates a kernel classifier which can then label pixels in the frame as either foreground (tool) or background.
-Similarly, the authors in [10] design a marker with 3 stripes that traverse the known diameter of the tool.
-This allows the estimation of depth information as well.
+A common method is to design a custom marker, as in [7] [8], to assist in tool tracking.
+The authors design a color marker by studying the HSV color space to determine which color components aren't prevalent in typical surgery imagery.
+A training step creates a kernel to distinguish tool pixels from background pixels.
+Similarly, the authors in [9] design a marker with 3 stripes that traverse the known diameter of the tool.

-Color may be exploited without custom markers, as in [11], in which the authors utilize different color signatures of organs and instruments to classify individual pixels by training on a large sample of pixels from endoscopic sequences.
-A Bayesian classifier maximizes the a posteriori probability of the class assignment in order to distinguish organ from instrument.
-Sometimes, simple assumptions can be made about the scene, such as determining "grey" regions and labeling them as the instrumentation [12] [13] [4].
-The authors contribute a new definition of color purity component and aim to extract boundaries of nearly uniformly grey regions to develop the idea that the color saturation is the most discriminate attribute for grey region segmentation, and in so doing, define a new definition of saturation.
+Color may be exploited without custom markers, as in [10], in which the authors train on color signatures from organs and instruments to classify pixels from a large sample of pixels from endoscopic sequences.
+A Bayesian classifier is used to distinguish organ from instrument.
+Sometimes, simple assumptions can be made about the scene, such as determining "grey" regions and labeling them as the instrumentation [11] [4].
+The authors contribute a new definition of color purity and extract boundaries of nearly uniformly grey regions to develop the idea that saturation is the most discriminate attribute for grey region segmentation.